gherlein/gherlein/README.md

 expect, and that's what you can expect from me.
 If it's on fire, call me.
 That's what phones were invented for.

+I use IM a lot as well, in bursts.
+My teams have used Slack a lot, of course.
+Cisco uses Jabber a lot.
+I loathe Spark (much to the unhappiness of my employer).
+Lately I am using Keybase a lot.
+It's a good chat tool and it lets me easily share encrypted files.

 ### Diversity